 Cassandra and MongoDB are two early NoSQL databases.
 Cassandra is a distributed hybrid of a tabular and key-value store, while MongoDB is a distributed document data model.

-This article will give you the knowledge to decide which database, Apache Cassandra or MongoDB, best suits your business needs.
+This article will give you the knowledge to decide which relational database management system, Apache Cassandra or MongoDB, best suits your business needs.

 Since Cassandra has many different distributions, in this blog, we will focus specifically on Apache Cassandra in this article.